xSCx/Queenbee/README.md

 # Queenbee
-Hex AI ： inspired by "Are bees better than fruitflies?"
+A Hex AI ： inspired by "Are bees better than fruitflies?"

 using
-    two-distance
+two-distance;
-    Minmax
+Minmax;
-    alpha-beta pruning
+alpha-beta pruning;